Hot Shower (song)

-"Hot Shower" is a song by American rapper Chance the Rapper, featuring vocals from fellow American rappers MadeinTYO and DaBaby.
-It serves as the second single from Chance's debut studio album The Big Day.
-It was produced by Smoko Ono, who wrote the song with the three artists.
+"Hot Shower" is a song by American rapper Chance the Rapper featuring fellow American rappers MadeinTYO and DaBaby.
+It was released on October 28, 2019, as the second single from the former's debut studio album The Big Day.
+It was written by the artists alongside Smoke Ono, who produced it with Chance.

 Music video

 The music video was released alongside the single on October 28, 2019.
 It was directed by Reel Goats, who have directed many of DaBaby's music videos.
 The visual plays out a reference to the film Good Burger in the song.
 Jake Johnson and Kel Mitchell make cameos in the video.